 “We work hard every day to offer the best stores and best possible shopping experience.
 Two essential principals will drive everything we do here – and at every Kroger store.
 We will provide the quality you trust and the value you love.”

-“We are incredibly grateful to Kroger for their generous donation of $10,000 worth of food to Hamilton County Harvest Food Bank,” said Suzanna Hobson, executive director of Hamilton County Harvest Food Bank.
+“We are incredibly grateful to Kroger for their generous donation of $10,000 worth of food to Hamilton County Harvest Food Bank,” said Suzanna Hobson, executive director.

 “This incredible support directly strengthens our mission to fight hunger within Hamilton County by providing healthy, nutritious food to our neighbors that are food insecure.”

-Construction projects are underway in Zionsville and Crawfordsville, with many current stores slated for remodeling.
-Goodwin said, “I love the opportunity to extend the Kroger brand, offer more jobs and make lives better wherever we go.”
-Overall, 2026 is a $200 million year for Kroger construction in the region.
+Kroger has construction projects underway in Zionsville and Crawfordsville, with many stores slated for remodeling.
+Overall, 2026 is a 200 million year for company construction in the region.